-The Toitoi special issues will be delivered free to every school and public library in New Zealand over the next few weeks.
+The Toitoi special issues were delivered to every school and public library in New Zealand.

 The School of Languages and Cultures at Victoria University of Wellington coordinated a team of experts who translated the all of the writing in our journal into the languages of the Latin America region, creating a multilingual publication in English, Brazilian Portuguese and Spanish.